TianheWu/VisualQuality-R1/README.md

     PROMPT = (
         "You are doing the image quality assessment task.
 Here is the question: " "What is your overall rating on the quality of this picture?
-The rating should be a float between 1 and 5, " "rounded to two decimal places, with 1 representing very poor quality and 5 representing excellent quality. " "First output the thinking process in <think> </think> tags and then output the final answer with only one score in <answer> </answer> tags."
+The rating should be a float between 1 and 5, " "rounded to two decimal places, with 1 representing very poor quality and 5 representing excellent quality."
     )

     QUESTION_TEMPLATE = "{Question} First output the thinking process in <think> </think> tags and then output the final answer with only one score in <answer> </answer> tags."